About Paper Bento

 Natsuki Kimura

-Reformed stationery hoarder turned subscription box curator.
-Still can't pass a Japanese stationery store without going in "just to look."
-Mother to a 2-year-old who's already mastering his coloring books with teardrop-shaped Coron crayons (designed for little hands to grip easily).
+Reformed stationery hoarder turned curator.
+Still can’t pass a Japanese stationery store without going in “just to look.”
+Mother to a two-year-old who’s already mastering his coloring books with teardrop-shaped Coron crayons (designed for little hands).

 Let's Stay Connected